 Don’t forget though that the P45 is still a full-sized, 88-key instrument and isn’t suitable for long trips by plane/train.

-Anyway, if you’re going to travel with the piano, I’d recommend buying a padded keyboard bag to protect the piano during long/often transportations.
+Anyway, if you’re going to travel with the piano, I strongly recommend buying a padded keyboard bag to protect your instrument during long/often transportation.